hbrouwer/mesh/README.md

 # Mesh

-Mesh is an artificial neural network simulator, primarily designed as a fast, general-purpose backpropagation simulator with flexibility and extensibility in mind.
+Mesh is a lightweight and versatile artificial neural network simulator, primarily designed as a general-purpose backpropagation simulator with flexibility and extensibility in mind.

 ## Features